 How to start a cleaning business in India: A simple guide

-Rolling up your sleeves and diving into the world of cleaning business?
-Great!
-It's a solid way to make a living, and there's a proper demand for cleaning services in India.
-Let's break down what you need to do to get started.
+Starting a cleaning business is a solid way to make a living in India, and there's always a demand for cleaning services.
+This is what you need to do to get started.

-Rolling up your sleeves and diving into the world of cleaning business?
-Great!
-It’s a solid way to make a living, and there’s a proper demand for cleaning services in India.
-Let’s break down what you need to do to get started.
+Starting a cleaning business is a solid way to make a living in India, and there’s always a demand for cleaning services.
+This is what you need to do to get started.

-Whether you’re drawn to the sparkle of residential homes or the gleam of commercial spaces, your pathway to success with a mop and bucket is clear.
-In this guide, we’ll walk you through the simple steps to get your cleaning business off the ground, and how you can make sure that the legal essentials are covered.
+In this guide, we’ll walk you through the simple steps to get your cleaning business off the ground, and make sure that you’ve got the legal essentials covered.

 Do you need an invoicing software?
-Create a completely free account →
+Send invoices for free with Conta

 Calculating start-up costs for a cleaning business in India